 And the ones that are being controlled take the responsibility.

 (Hat’s off to the amazing Bob Hamp of Think Differently Counseling who first introduced this idea.)

 How do the controllers get away with this?
 Why would we let them do this to us?
 Two words.

 Hence, the topic of our little article today.

-Christian Women are Conditioned to Please People
+Why Christian Women Are Conditioned to be People Pleasers

 Through the use of carefully crafted propaganda, controllers condition their minions to believe it is good to please all the people.
 Especially the controllers.